danielharrell/open-eyes-lect-2017-18/Open.md

 his absence, in the abuse of hospitality.
 Or the open eyes of Leontius in Plato's *Republic*, that let the spectacle of corpses fill his gaze, to his own contempt, in a similar abuse of sight.[^Republic.]
-Both examples suggest that there are cases of openness to be condemned, where something between inside and outside has broken.
+Both examples suggest there are cases of openness to be condemned, where something between inside and outside has broken.
 But what could this be, if not a boundary that stays intact, in cases of